mcroston/mcroston.github.io/_pages/about.md

 Annual American Public Health Association Meeting, New Orleans, Louisiana.

 **Journal Articles**

+(submitted) Croston M., Wang O, Harris J. A scoping review of literature on health misinformation and Black communities in the United States.

+(preprint) Croston M, Harris J. The spread of fact-checks and the myths they debunk on Twitter: A case study of the graphene oxide myth during the COVID-19 pandemic.
+JMIR Preprints.
+06/03/2025:73538.

 Irie W., Croston M., Mahone, A. [The Impact of Providers as Health Discussants on Black Women’s Interest in PrEP for HIV Prevention.
 Journal of the International Association of Providers of AIDS Care](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10768609/).
 2024 January; 23: 23259582231225278. doi: 10.1177/23259582231225278.